Doug-Murphy/GroceryStoreSimulatorMods/README.md

 ## Box Destroyer
 This mod aims to make box cleanup a breeze!
 Any empty boxes lying on the ground will be deleted when you press Ctrl + F7.
-Empty boxes being held or placed on storage shelves will not be deleted.
+Empty boxes placed on storage shelves or being held by you/an employee will not be deleted.

 The keybind is configurable in the config.lua file similar to other mods.